mkbiltek2019/wp-vdocipher/readme.txt

 * Annotation can now be set from wordpress dashboard
 * Better system for storing client key
 * Clear options table of plugin related keys on deactivate
-* Inlcude options form to set default options for videos.
+* Include options form to set default options for videos.

 = 0.1 =
 * A basic plugin which just makes it possible to embed vdocipher videos inside a wordpress plugin